COVID-19 Updates: Taking steps to return to normal.

 With your consent, the ABTraceTogether app exchanges Bluetooth proximity data with nearby phones running the same app.
 This data is anonymized and encrypted, and does not reveal your identity or the other person's identity.
 In order to measure distance, information about your phone model and the signal strength recorded is also shared, since different phone models transmit at a different power.

-This data is stored only on your phone, and is not shared with Alberta Health Services.
+This data is stored only on your phone, and is not shared with Alberta Health Services, and is cleared after 21 days.
 Should Alberta Health Services need the data for contact tracing, they will ask you directly to share it with them and enable an upload of your contact tracing logs.

 The ABTraceTogether app also collects anonymized app utilization data to improve the app across different phone models, and to provide a better experience to our users.